creativescala/creative-scala/src/pages/sequences/paths.md

 ```

 All shapes in Doodle are ultimately represented as paths.
-You can think of a path as giving a sequence of movements for an imaginary pen, starting from the origin.
+You can think of a path as giving a sequence of movements for an imaginary pen, starting from the local origin.
 Pen movements come in three varieties:

 - moving the pen to a point without drawing a line;